dustinmarshall/dustinmarshall.github.io/index.md

 ---
 ## D3 Visualization for Vaccine Hesitency Chatbot Intervention
 ### Data Visualization & Javascript Code Sample
 During a Data Visualization course for UChicago's MSc in Computational Analysis and Public Policy in Fall 2022, I created a data vizialization in D3.js using the preliminary results of an ongoing <a href="https://osf.io/mgyxu/">chatbot intervention</a> to improve vaccine acceptance in Kenya and Nigeria with Prof. Molly Offer-Westort and DIL Director Leah Rosenzweig.
+The visualization is coded using the JavaScript library D3.js, which is used to produce dynamic, interactive data visualizations in web browsers.
+It includes a chloropleth map, grouped bar charts, and heatmaps.
 The code is available on <a href="https://github.com/dustinmarshall/data_visualization_for_policy_analysis/tree/main/final_project">GitHub</a>.

 <img src="images/d3.jpg"/>